Williamrightone/restful-vaildation/README.md

 * OpenJDK 17
 * Maven 3.8.6
-* H2 database
+* H2 database for unit test

 ## Execute Project

-This Project could be run with IDE and docker container
+This Project could be run on IDE or docker container

-Step:
+**Step:**
 1. Clone this project

 > https://github.com/Williamrightone/restful-vaildation.git

-### With Eclipse
+2. Configurations setting

-Run Configurations with profile -> local
+First time Setting:

-### With Docker
+Right click on Project, select Run As => Run Configurations and set profile -> local

-Make sure environment have docker engine
+After that, it could run normally